Passenger train: Inter-city trains

 The distinction between the three types of inter-city rail service may be unclear; trains can run as InterCity services between major cities, then revert to an express (or even regional) train service to reach communities at the furthest points of the journey.
-This practice allows less populous communities to be served in the most cost-effective way, at the expense of a longer journey time for those wishing to travel to the terminus station.
+This practice allows less populous communities to be served most cost-effectively, at the expense of longer journey times for those wishing to travel to the terminus.

 Higher-speed rail

-Higher-speed rail services operate at top speeds that are higher than conventional inter-city trains but below high-speed rail services.
-These services are provided after improvements to the conventional rail infrastructure to support trains that can operate safely at higher speeds.
+Higher-speed rail services operate faster than conventional inter-city trains but slower than high-speed rail services.
+These services are provided after improvements to the conventional rail infrastructure that support trains operating safely at higher speeds.

 Short-distance trains

 Commuter trains

 Mumbai's suburban trains handle 7.24 million commuters daily.

 Many cities and their surrounding areas are served by commuter trains (also known as suburban trains, or S-Bahn in the German-speaking world), which serve commuters who live outside of the city they work in, or vice versa.
 More specifically, in the United States commuter rail service is defined as, "short-haul rail passenger transportation in metropolitan and suburban areas usually having reduced fare, multiple ride, and commuter tickets and morning and evening peak period operations".
 Trains are very efficient for transporting large numbers of people at once, compared to road transport.
-While automobiles may be delayed by traffic congestion, trains operate on dedicated rights-of-way which allow them to bypass such congestion.
+While automobiles may be delayed by traffic congestion, trains operate on dedicated rights-of-way, which allow them to bypass such congestion.

 With the use of bilevel cars, which are tall enough to have two levels of seating, commuter rail services can haul as many as 150 commuters per train car, and over 1,000 per train: much more than the capacity of automobiles and buses.